Raelifin/sumibli/raw/basics.md

 |🎏thua|thua|"a"
 |🎏thau|thau|"u"

 Acronyms in Sumibli are just chains of pronouns.
-One can do a simple letter-by-letter acronym ("FBI" ↣ "thif thub thui") or, more typically, an acronym that captures relevant sounds from each word ("Federal Bureau of Investigation" ↣ "thiaf thiub thin").
+One can do a simple letter-by-letter acronym ("FBI" ↣ "thif thub thui") or, more typically, an acronym that captures relevant sounds from each word ("Federal Bureau of Investigation" ↣ "thad thiur thin").
 Because the space of pronouns is so large, it's rare to use acronyms in Sumibli.

 🔝

 📛Attitudinals

-Sumibli lets us talk about the emotions of people (including the speaker) by using verbs/adjectives/etc. But there's also a shorthand that gives speakers the power to annotate their speech with emotional interjections.
+Sumibli lets us talk about the emotions of people (including the speaker) by using verbs/adjectives/etc. But there's also a shorthand that gives speakers the power to annotate their speech with 🔗philo_emotion emotional💬 interjections.
 These interjections are a bit like emoji/emoticons, and are called "🔈attitudinals💬".
 Attitudinals all start with the letter "h" and are about the last word that was mentioned.
 Unlike standard words, attitudinals aren't making claims about the world, but are purely an expression of emotion, like "yay!"or "boo!".
 Attitudinals have the same meaning in left/right mode.

 |🎏hi|hi
 ("hee")|yay!